sraffy758/homework/README.md

 ![Benchmark Results](images/benchmark1.png)

 -   The **Flux** models offered the most convincing integration of the shiba inu, especially in terms of preserving the carpet's pattern and texture.
+The output from Flux Fill Pro tends to have a plastic-like appearance, while the results from Flux Fill Dev appear more natural.
 -   With **SDXL**-based models, while the dog's positioning and proportions were generally accurate, the asset quality was noticeably lower compared to the Flux outputs.
 -   Regarding inpainting strategies, global inpainting provided better results in terms of scale consistency and lighting coherence across the image.